shivaylamba/python-sdk/README.md

 Memori's Advanced Augmentation enhances memories at each of these levels with:

 - attributes
+- events
 - facts
+- people
 - preferences
+- relationships
+- rules
 - skills
-- rules
-- events

 Memori knows who your user is, what tasks your agent handles and creates unparalleled context between the two.
 Augmentation occurs in the background incurring no latency.